Stratec (ETR:SBS) PT Set at €130.00 by Berenberg Bank

-Berenberg Bank set a €130.00 ($152.94) target price on Stratec (ETR:SBS) in a report issued on Wednesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Berenberg Bank set a €130.00 ($152.94) price target on Stratec (ETR:SBS) in a report issued on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 STRATEC SE designs and manufactures automation and instrumentation solutions in the fields of in-vitro diagnostics and life sciences in Germany and internationally.
 The company operates in three segments: Instrumentation, Diatron, and Smart Consumables.
 The Instrumentation segment designs and manufactures automated analyzer systems, including service parts and consumables for clinical diagnostics and biotechnology customers.